Travel disruption warning for rail and road users

 There has also been a warning from the operator urging to people going music events in the south of Glasgow to plan their journeys in advance.

-ScotRail said it was putting extra carriages on trains heading from Glasgow Central to Mount Florida for a Calvin Harris gig Hampden but warned that there would be no trains returning to the city centre after the concert ends.
+ScotRail said it was putting extra carriages on trains heading from Glasgow Central to Mount Florida for a Calvin Harris gig at Hampden stadium.

+But it warned that there would be no trains returning to the city centre after the concert ends, with similar problems facing people going to Primal Scream's Screamadelica Live at Queens Park Recreational Ground.

+Phil Campbell, ScotRail head of customer operations, said: "Customers should be aware that there will be no trains from Mount Florida, Kings Park, or Queen Park back to Glasgow after the concerts finish, so please check your entire journey and know what alternative transport is available."

 It also pointed out there would be limited trains from the main Glasgow terminal stations after 23:00, leaving only services to East Kilbride, Gourock and Ayr from Central Station, and to Stirling and Edinburgh from Queen Street.